AssuranceMaladieSec/abuse/reporting/index.md

   - impacted website/service
   - steps to reproduce or informations on the exposed service
   - impacts estimated

+The "Assurance Maladie" manages a bug bounty program on the perimeter of the Compte Ameli (assure.ameli.fr), the mobile application of Ameli (fr.cnamts.it.activity) and the service for healthcare professionnal Amelipro (espacepro.ameli.fr) through the Yes We Hack platform.
+If you're a part of this bug bounty, please send your vulnerability disclosure through it.

 **> Responsible disclosure:**
 - If personal data of insured people or informations putting in immediate danger the well-being of one of our services must be mentionned in your report, please, be sure of encrypting these informations with our [GPG key](https://pgp.circl.lu/pks/lookup?op=get&search=0x43f6ec3541ef887e).
 If you do not have a way of doing that, you can get in touch with us with our contact address or by our phone land line to set a secure way of transmission.
 We will come back to you very soon.